 - Most people rolled with the situation well.

-Oh, and despite everything, I would highly recommend the Navimag experience for solo travelers.
-I'll write about the more normal aspects of taking the Navimag in a couple of weeks.
+Despite everything, I would highly recommend the Navimag experience for solo travelers.